Site icon Plant Guides

 Our innate immune cells and digestion are backed by a very sophisticated defence infrastructure called the adaptive immune system.
 This is more complex and also more likely to go wrong.

 The adaptive (or specific) immune system is formed of type of white blood cells called lymphocytes.
-These include B cells (or ‘plasma cells’), T cells and Natural Killer (NK) cells.
+These include B cells (or ‘plasma cells’) and T cells.
 They are responsible for mounting responses to specific antigens.

 Unlike the immediately active innate immune system, the adaptive response to a new antigen encounter can take days.
 However on the basis of this encounter B- and T cells produce ‘memory cells’ which can respond quickly to repeat exposures (memory cells are the aim of vaccination).